tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 ### Preparation

-For this experiment, a Web App was deployed with "Execute the app as" set to `Me` and "Who has access to the app" set to `Anyone, even anonymous`.
+For this experiment, a Web App was deployed with "Execute the app as" set to `Me` and "Who has access to the app" set to `Anyone`.
 The sample script for the Web App is as follows:

 ```javascript
 function doGet(e) {